 "I don't see why you visit this shrine when there's a better one in the compound." the woman said.

 "It reminds me of my wilder days.
 We would occasionally meet here back when my parents were trying to impress Fugaku."
 Mikoto replied.

 "You're not going to meet her here now, so why should you come all the way out here where everyone's just going to stare at you and..." the other Uchiha woman countered.

 Inari who was male and/or female and/or androgynous depending on whom you asked was a common Kami to be a follower of, this shrine was at an out of the way location that would make it a perfect place for a somewhat surreptitious meeting, and the Uchiha could've been talking about someone else, anyone else.
 It didn't mean that...that...

 It wasn't like something that was wholly human could contain something as powerful as the Kyuubi anyway.

 The ANBU currently assigned to make sure Naruto's apartment was free of dangers before he returned sighed when he saw what had been left on the boy's doorstep recently.
-Since certain statues had started to disappear from shrines dedicated to Inari who appeared to have somewhat fallen out of favor in Konoha, or at least some aspects of the Kami who was Kami of foxes as well as rice and prosperity had fallen out of favor in Konoha, offerings had started turning up on the Uzumaki's doorstep.
+Ever since certain statues had started to disappear from shrines dedicated to Inari after some aspects of the Kami - who was Kami of foxes as well as rice and prosperity - had fallen out of favor in Konoha, offerings had started turning up on the Uzumaki's doorstep.